|

 like they’d never done before, with feeling, with soul, but most of all with love

 and again Jack fell asleep dreaming of a life that he was currently living.
-Again, he couldn’t remember
+Again, he couldn’t remember a time

-she went off to work and he simply sat around getting high and watching daytime TV.
+went off to work and he simply sat around getting high and watching daytime TV.
 That

 afternoon when Melody had returned from work Jack was so high, he